petarov/apple-mdm-clients/README.md

 ## Legacy App and Book Management client

 Manage apps and books for students and employees.
-This Apple API is still perfectly functional, however, it has been deprecated, and it's no longer maintained.
+This API is still perfectly functional, however, it has been deprecated by Apple, and it's no longer maintained.

 > Status: Testing ...